All Collections

 The expected result is a powered AUX relay.

-Note: You cannot apply a door to the port giving the power source.
+You cannot wire a door to the port giving the power source.

-Notice the Activation tag over each event that is currently holding a scenario active:
+Notice that each unresolved activation event below is currently holding an event scenario active:

-3. At the top right, click Active to see all active triggers for the event to AUX output.
+3. At the top left, click Active to see all active event scenarios for the AUX output corresponding to an activation event.

-4. (Optional) Clear the event and end the AUX output, regardless of the trigger dismissal conditions.
-This can be very useful for a loud alarm that you want to disable while you investigate the issue.
+4. (Optional) Resolve the active event scenarios to deactivate the AUX output, regardless of the AUX output’s deactivation event configuration.
+This can be useful for a loud alarm that you want to disable while you investigate the issue.

 Troubleshoot DFO events

-DFO events are triggered when the doors DPI sensor is detected as closed, yet the door is opened without a user badging in nor passing through a REX detection device from the secured side.
-There are some cases that a DFO can occur by accident:
+DFO events are triggered when the door DPI sensor is detected as closed, yet the door is opened without a user badging in nor passing through a REX detection device from the secured side.
+There are some cases which a DFO can occur by accident:

 • Using the physical key to open the door without badging in

-• The timer for the REX device expiring before a user opens the door
+• The timer for the REX device expires before a user opens the door

-• A user tailgating into a door that has closed enough to engage the DPI sensor but not enough to re-engage the lock.
+• A user tailgates into a door that has closed enough to engage the DPI sensor but not enough to re-engage the lock.

-Recommendation.
-For cases where an unusual amount of DFO events are occurring, we recommend to review that your installation allows for proper exit and if the issue persists, please contact Verkada Support.
+For cases where an unusual amount of DFO events are occurring, we recommend to verify that your installation allows for proper exit and if the issue persists, contact Verkada Support.

 Did this answer your question?